Vivekanand-R/Industry-Outlook/README.md

 Source: Yahoo Finance (yfinance, open source for exploratory, non-commercial and demonstration purpose)

 This includes all varieties of companies.
-Few big companies concentrated on Medical equipment side, other big players concentrated in the pharmaceuticals sectors.
+Few players concentrated on medical equipment side, other players concentrated in the pharmaceuticals sectors.

 **3. Cloud Technologies Trends - Open source:**